-- When installing a new hose, loosely connect each end and make sure the hose takes up the designed position before tightening the connection.
-Clamps should be tightened sufficiently to hold the hose without crushing and to inhibit chafing. - 2.
-If a hose is replaced on a moving part, be sure it does not foul by moving the part through its complete range of movement.
+- 1. When installing a new hose, loosely connect each end and make sure the hose takes up the designed position before tightening the connection.
+Clamps should be tightened sufficiently to hold the hose without crushing and to prevent chafing. - 2.
+If a hose is replaced on a part that moves during operation, be sure it moves freely by moving the part through its complete range of movement. - 3.
+Be sure any hose which has been installed is not kinked or twisted.

-- 3. Be sure any hose which has been installed is not kinked or twisted. - 4.
-Free moving, unsupported hoses must never touch each other or related work surfaces.
+Free moving, unsupported hoses must never rub on each other or related work surfaces.
 This causes chafing and reduces hose life.